After meeting Adolf Hitler when she was 17 years old, Eva Braun became the Nazi dictator's long-time mistress before

-During World War II, Braun lived at the Berghof Chalet.
+During World War II, Eva Braun lived at the Berghof Chalet.
 She spent her time swimming and skiing.
-While Hitler was off waging war, Braun spent her time reading cheap novels and endlessly grooming herself — sometimes changing her clothes seven times a day.
+While Hitler was waging war across the globe, Braun spent her time reading cheap novels and endlessly grooming herself — sometimes changing her clothes seven times a day.

 But Eva Braun also became a central figure in the Nazi propaganda efforts.

 At Berghof, in the privacy of the mountain retreat, Braun played the role of Hitler’s wife without the marriage.
 To the outside world, her relationship with Hitler remained secret.
 Photographs of Braun were stamped “Publication Forbidden” to make sure their relationship remained private.

 Yet behind the scenes, Braun became the Third Reich’s public relations expert.
 She filmed Hitler at Berghof, portraying the Führer as a caring leader who loved children.
 She snapped pictures of the dictator and sold them to Heinrich Hoffman, becoming a wealthy woman during these years.